 Instructional delivery format:

-Upon successful completion of the course, students will be able to: describe and discuss the theory and concepts involved in the design of web pages; use various tools and techniques, including HTML, XHTML, and Internet Explorer and employ current web browser, text editing, and graphics composition skills to design and develop interactive web pages; differentiate between an effective and a poorly designed web page and critically evaluate them; use a professional Website Development tool (Adobe Dreamweaver CS6); use various tools and techniques, including FTP and Internet Explorer and employ current web browser, text editing, graphics composition skills to design and develop an interactive web page for a client; and identify what should be done to effectively communicate to a target audience through web pages.
+Upon successful completion of the course, students will be able to: describe and discuss the theory and concepts involved in the design of web pages; use various tools and techniques, including HTML, XHTML, and Internet Explorer and employ current web browsers, text editing, and graphics composition skills to design and develop interactive web pages; differentiate between an effective and a poorly designed web page and critically evaluate them; use a professional Website Development tool (Adobe Dreamweaver CS6); use various tools and techniques, including FTP and Internet Explorer and employ current web browser, text editing, graphics composition skills to design and develop an interactive web page for a client; and identify what should be done to effectively communicate to a target audience through web pages.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Computer Science, Information Systems, Information Technology, or Web Design (12/14).